JoSt1703/incident_reporting_db_setup/README.md

 However, there is also value in capturing **positive cybersecurity incidents** — such as successful defense operations, resilience during attacks, or well-implemented best practices.
 These "positive" stories can offer insights into what contributes to secure and stable operations.

-This repository contains a **Docker-based prototype** for a MongoDB database to store and explore both positive and negative incident reports.
+This repository contains a **Docker-based prototype** for a MongoDB database and a PySpark-powered Jupyter Notebook to explore both positive and negative incident reports.

 ---